It’s the most wonderful time of the year…

 Statistics provided by UKCrimeStats show that each year around December and leading into January the total crime rates reach their peak.

 Criminals know that many commercial premises including offices, retail outlets, warehouses and many others will be empty from 24th until 27th December, and some right up until 2nd January.

-With this in mind, we have prepared some Christmas Security Tips to keep your business safe over the festive period.
+With this in mind, we have prepared some top tips to keep your business safe over the Christmas period.

 1. Establish a lock up procedure

 A little bit of planning and communication before the busy season will help ensure security while your premises are empty.
 If you have Remote Monitoring then please let us know your closing times.

 Even in the busiest offices, there is often one person left to lock up for the Christmas holidays.
 This person will be vulnerable to criminals in waiting, or to missing security procedures in the rushed atmosphere of the festivities.